GeoGenetics-edu/case-study-data-processing-documentation-team-6/README.md

 ### Testing similarity score parameters
 We ran metaDMG with minimum similarity scores of 0.8 and 0.95.
-Somewhat counterintuitively, less taxa were present in the resulting data with a similarity score 0.8.
+Somewhat counterintuitively, less taxa were present in the resulting data with a similarity score 0.8 compared to 0.95.
 We hypothesize that the lower similarity score minimum allows for more alignments which can lead to the LCA assigning the reads to a higher taxonomic level.

 ### Testing bayesian estimation
 ... still running ...